dannyamuche/alx-low_level_programming/README.md

-This is for my C programming
+This is a C project.
+It is to understanding all about C